H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

-in Fayette County, WV?" with an envelope that includes `domains = ["health", "mental_health", "access"]`, `gbim_entity_ids` for Fayette County and low‑income populations, and a specific `geodb_features` entry for `hospital_1234`, shows: the entanglement envelope as received by the server; raw top‑k distances in each Chroma collection before any bias is applied; and the globally sorted top‑k after bias, including whether each item was boosted and from which collection it came.
+in Fayette County, WV?" with an envelope that includes `domains = ["health", "mental_health", "access"]`, `gbim_entity_ids` for Fayette County and low‑income populations, and a specific `geodb_features` entry for `hospital_1234`, shows: the entanglement envelope as received by the server; raw top‑k distances in each Chroma collection (including GBIM‑derived spatial memory such as `gbim_beliefs_v2`) before any bias is applied; and the globally sorted top‑k after bias, including whether each item was boosted and from which collection it came.

 This trace is a concrete, inspectable artifact.
 In Figure 8.1 it corresponds to the WV‑Entangled RAG Endpoint and the multi‑collection memory strip along the bottom.
 As of the current deployment, some example logs show non‑empty raw distances but zero boosted items, indicating that the retrieved items did not yet carry the necessary WV tags.
-Enriching metadata so that WV‑aligned items become visibly boosted in these traces is identified as near‑term work.
+Enriching metadata so that WV‑aligned items, in particular those in `gbim_beliefs_v2` and `gis_wv_benefits`, become visibly boosted in these traces is identified as near‑term work.

 ---